COMSOC-Community/comsoc-website/README.md

 To create the page corresponding to the proceedings, creat a file `docs/proceedings-YEAR.md` [\[link\]](https://github.com/COMSOC-Community/comsoc-website/tree/main/docs/) where `YEAR` corresponds to the year of the workshop.
-This file should containt the following:
+This file should containt the following information:

 ```markdown
 ---